 And if there’s one food item that’s symbolic of this festival, it’s the humble Barfi.
 Topped with Chandi (Silver) Varak of course.

-I don’t know about you, but as a kid, I could devour an entire box of that silver-lined Kaju Katli, before my parents could say pataka.
+As kids we would devour an entire box of that silver-lined Kaju Katli, before our parents could say pataka.

-And unlike other days, when my mom would scold me for stuffing my face and getting fat, on Diwali this behavior was absolutely acceptable.
+And unlike other days, when my mom would scold me for stuffing my face and putting on the kg’s, on Diwali my gobbling was absolutely acceptable.
 Encouraged, rather.

 After all, Lord Rama had just returned to Ayodhya.
 After 14 years, good had finally prevailed over evil.
 What were 14 Barfis in comparison!?

 Well, they were >100gms of refined sugar, for starters.

 I didn’t know it back then, but one Indian Barfi can have anywhere between 12–15gms of Sugar in a 30gm slice.
 A kid eating 10 of those, is a kid drinking 3 bottles of Cola straight up!
 No wonder I used to be so happy on festival days.

 Not that mom would’ve stopped me even if she knew this shocking sugar-stat.
 In our country, you don’t count the ‘meetha’ in ‘mithai’.
 Not on Diwali.

 But maybe, she would’ve stopped me, had she known how the Silver Varak on the Barfis I was gulping, was made.

 The reason why silver leaf is used extensively on our festive sweets is not just because it looks grand and opulent, but also because silver has anti-microbial properties and can increase the shelf life of food products.